-7 best game recipes for Great British Game Week - The Field
+Great British Game Week recipes - The Field

 A raised game pie is wonderfully old-fashioned and fantastically impressive.
 And it isn’t as daunting to make as it seems.…

-Start the week with a delicious game supper.
-Our chorizo, pheasant and prawn paella shows how pheasant can make a great substitute for chicken.
-With light gamey overtones, it works wonderfully well with the spices.
-Our pheasant fajitas and pheasant Kiev also replaces chicken with game – and are great suppers to serve the smalls.
+Start the week with a simple, but scrumptious, game supper.
+Dry game is unappetising and will likely put newcomers off, but pheasant Kiev solves all problems of dryness.
+And it shows how pheasant can make a great substitute for chicken.
+Our chorizo, pheasant and prawn paella and pheasant fajitas also replaces chicken with game – and all are great suppers to serve the smalls.

-Next up, make a snack to share.
-Our venison sausage rolls are a long-time favourite on The Field website, and people are certainly more willing to try something recognisable.
-What is more inviting than a sausage roll?
-They are also a hamper essential come point-to-point season.
-Read how to make the ultimate point-to-point picnic for more ideas.
+For another recipe to keep the smalls happy, partridge goujons are a super snack to share.
+Partridge is an excellent start point for newcomers to game, and lends itself to delicious spices and flavours to have them coming back for more.
+People are more likely to try something familiar.
+What is more inviting than a goujon?

 Come the middle of the week it’s time to keep spirits high.
 Our spicy game tagine served with cous cous and pomegranate is excellent for warding off the sniffles.
 It also makes great use of a mixed bag – any game will work.
 Invite guests that have never tried game before so they can sample a bit of everything.